flutter/flutter/docs/platforms/android/Android-Platform-Views.md

 This mode works by rendering the platform view into [a `VirtualDisplay`](https://developer.android.com/reference/android/hardware/display/VirtualDisplay), whose contents are connected to [a Flutter `Texture`](https://api.flutter.dev/flutter/widgets/Texture-class.html).

 Because this renders to a `Texture`, it integrates well into the Flutter drawing system.
-However, the use of `VirtualDisplay` introduces a number of compatibility issues, including with text input, accessibility, and secondary views (see [[the Virtual Display page|Virtual Display]] for details).
+However, the use of `VirtualDisplay` introduces a number of compatibility issues, including with text input, accessibility, and secondary views (see [the Virtual Display page](Virtual-Display.md) for details).

 This display mode requires SDK 20 or later.